Bauter/SequelizedBurger/README.md

 ##### NOTE:

 -Pay close attention to 'production' in 'config.json'.
 Set the key value pairs to the above format.
 When 'creating' the app on heroku, go to the app. dashboard, select 'resources'.
 You should see a search bar for "Add-ons".
 Search for "jawsDB" select the add-on "JAWSDB" and select the basic free plan (you will be prompted to enter CC information to verify your Heroku account and proceed with this add-on).

+-Directions for creating an app on 'Heroku' can be found further down this 'readme'

 ### Handlebars